lmavila/HMMTutorial/README.md

 An R tutorial on how to use HHMs to find recombination events in GBS data from a biparental cross.

-Files are in R markdown format .Rmda
+Files are in R markdown format .Rmd

 can be rendered with the push of a buttom from RStudio,